Michael Haneke

-Michael Haneke ([ˈhaːnəkə]; born 23 March 1942) is an Austrian film director and screenwriter.
+Michael Haneke ([ˈhaːnəkə]; born 23 March 1942) is a German-born Austrian film director and screenwriter.
 His work often examines social issues and depicts the feelings of estrangement experienced by individuals in modern society.
-Haneke has made films in French, German, and English and has worked in television and theatre, as well as cinema.
+Haneke has made films in French, German, and English and has worked in television and theatre.
 He also teaches film direction at the Film Academy Vienna.